Australian twenty-cent coin: Varieties

-1981 Mintings
+1981 mintings

-In 1981, a large number of 20-cent coins were required, far more than the capacity of the Royal Australian Mint facility in Canberra, leading to some coins being minted at other facilities.
-The Canadian impression of the 20-cent coin is known as the "Ottawa Mint" version, which may be misleading as, post 1976, the Ottawa Mint only produced precious metal commemorative coins, like the Perth Mint, meaning the coins may have been produced at the Royal Canadian Mint's Winnipeg facilities.
+In 1981 more 20-cent coins were required than the Royal Australian Mint facility in Canberra could produce, so thato some coins were minted at other facilities.
+The Canadian impression of the 20-cent coin is known as the "Ottawa Mint" version.
+This may be incorrect as the Ottawa Mint (and the Perth Mint) only produced precious metal commemorative coins from 1976; the coins may have been produced at the Royal Canadian Mint's Winnipeg facilities.

-Due to differences in the milling and annealing process, the Canadian variety of the 1981 20-cent coin is distinctive to attentive collectors and even cash handlers.
+Due to differences in the milling and annealing process, the Canadian variety of the 1981 20-cent coin is distinctive to attentive collectors and cash handlers.
 The top and bottom edges of the milling is rounded over, not squared like the Australian and London varieties, and despite being in circulation for well over 25 years, even when well worn, the fields remain shiny, and not dulled like those produced at other mints.
 These qualities are also observed in Canadian coinage of similar ages.

 Some of the Canadian coins were produced with a shortened first toe on the right claw.
 These are referred to as the "3 1/2 claw" variety.